Location: 100% Online

 Time to Complete: 12 months - 30 Hours

 Join us at one of our upcoming virtual Graduate School Open House events on Zoom!
 You'll have the opportunity to learn more about Western Carolina University, understand the Graduate School application process, and meet key program representatives.

-The Master of Accountancy degree is designed to provide students with the necessary foundation for successful careers in public accounting, industry, government, and not-for-profit institutions.
+The Master of Accountancy (MAcc) program is offered fully online and is designed to provide students with the necessary foundation for successful careers in public accounting, industry, government, and not-for-profit institutions.
 It prepares students to meet the AICPA and state board 150-hour requirement for licensure as a Certified Public Accountant (CPA).
-A concentration in taxation is available through appropriate elective course selection.

 Personal interviews may be requested.
 A minimum GMAT score of 450 is recommended.
 In addition, applicants must present an undergraduate GPA sufficient to demonstrate an acceptable probability of success in graduate level studies.
 Performance in prerequisite coursework will be considered in the decision process.
 Meeting these criteria does not guarantee acceptance.
 The program encourages applications from students with undergraduate degrees in accounting and also from those who have completed degrees in other fields.